 Welcome to the Art & Design Department of Islay High School.
 Within our Department there are various challenging subjects offered to students.
 All working to build the students enthusiasm, motivation to learning, desire to reach high standards, self-reliance and an openness to new thinking and ideas.

-The department is part of the Faculty of Art, Design, Technology & ICT and has five members of staff; Russell Pollock (Acting Faculty Head) Michelle Roberts (Art Teacher), Allan Campbell (Technical Technician), Greig Barker and Edwin Deakin (ICT Technician).
+The department is part of the Faculty of Art, Design, Technology & ICT and has four members of staff; Russell Pollock (Faculty Head) rt Teacher), Mary Ann Featherstone (visiting artist) Iain MacArthur (Technical Technician), Greig Barker (ICT Technician) and Harry O'Farrell (ICT Technician).
 These staff members are passionate about the subjects areas and are excited every year by the opportunity to inspire new pupils and help current ones develop even further.
 Our main aims are for each pupil to develop their full potential in the subject and gain a real sense of achievement and fun.